ShanzayKn/ShanzayKn/README.md

   taught a computer to recognize images. minor flex.

 - **Blood Bank Management System**
   designed database + queries. lives may or may not depend on this.

-## 🧪 Currently Brewing...

-- **Byte Bazaar** – working on something for PC hardware buyers and sellers 👀

 ## 📜 Certifications